 At the Praya Nagara Site and the Gondo Suwino Site there are also rectangular buildings from local rocks, each measuring 3 meters x 3 meters.
 “For the Praya Nagara Site and the Gondo Suwino Site, further research must be carried out, because there are differences with the buildings on the Public Site,”.

 The building is called the Public Site, the Praya Nagara Site and the Gondo Suwino Site.
 Between the Pasirlaja Site and the Praya Nagara Site and the Gondo Suwino Site it is about 700 meters away, while the Prayanagara Site with the Gondo Suwino Site is about 200 meters away.
 The existence of three sites suspected of building classical Hindu Buddhist temples in one village is very rare.
 Because, in some areas in Indonesia a temple with other temples is far apart.

-Is the Official Site of PT GALUH PERSADA Information and Tourism Tour based in Pangandaran, West Java – Indonesia, Managed by Iwa Purwana Suganda (LWG) HPI and Team – experts from Indonesia Tours & Adventures who have worked in the Indonesian tourism industry for years and have an excellent track record in serving travelers from all over the world.
+Official Site of PT GALUH PERSADA Tourism Information based in Pangandaran Regency, West Java – Indonesia, Managed by Iwa Purwana Suganda (LWG) HPI and Team – experts from Indonesia Tours and Adventures who have worked in the Indonesian tourism industry for years and have an excellent track record in serving travelers from all over the world.

 Jangan ragu untuk menghubungi kami.
 Kami sangat senang untuk bisa berbicara dengan Anda.